BoSamothrace/deocclusion_project/README.md

 only have urls for coco test2014 images.

-Run: put images (in coco test2014) in 'input' folder and 'python search_engine.py'
+Run: put images (must belong to coco test2014) in 'input' folder and 'python search_engine.py'